friends-of-freeswitch/switchio/docs/cmdline.rst

 The `SLAVES` argument can be one or more IP's or hostnames for each configured FreeSWITCH :term:`slave` used to originate traffic.
-The `--proxy` option is required and must be the IP address or hostname of the device you are testing.
+The `proxy` option is required and must be the IP address or hostname of the device you are testing.
 All slaves will direct traffic to the specified proxy.

-The other options are not strictly required but typically you will want to at least specify a given call rate using the `--rate` option, max number of concurrent calls (erlangs) with `--limit` and possibly max number of calls offered with `--max-offered`.
+The other options are not strictly required but typically you will want to at least specify a given call rate using the `rate` option, max number of concurrent calls (erlangs) with `limit` and possibly max number of calls offered with `max-offered`.

 For example, to start a test using an slave located at `1.1.1.1` to test device at `2.2.2.2` with a maximum of `2000` calls at `30` calls per second and stopping after placing `100,000` calls you can do::